What is MHC

 Meeting people’s expectations

-Setting the MHC apart from other health plans
+Setting The CO-OP apart from other health plans

 You can get more information about our NCQA accreditations on the NCQA website

 Mountain Health CO-OP’s Board of Directors must include a majority of members — people with our coverage who want to help direct the future of the organization.
 If you are interested in joining the Board of Directors scroll down to see on how to secure a nomination.

 Ray Rogers is the current Board Chair of the Health CO-OP.
 Mr. Rogers is a Chief Executive Officer for the National Center for Health Care Informatics (NCHCI), a Montana non-profit corporation.
 He resides in Butte, MT.